gwilken/vector-map-poc/README.md

 # vector-map-poc
 ### A static vector tile server and frontend proof of concept

+`make dev`

+to develop locally outside of docker.

 `make build`

 `make up`

-to get things started.
+to build web app and run in docker.
 Web app can be found at http://localhost:8888

 ### App Notes:
 - this is a large-ish repo (> 100M) containing the pre rendered .pbf tiles